-Antimicrobial resistance (AMR) molecular prevalence data was generated using the Resistance Gene Identifier (RGI), a tool for putative AMR gene detection from submitted sequence data using the AMR detection models available CARD.
+Antimicrobial resistance (AMR) molecular prevalence data was generated using the Resistance Gene Identifier (RGI), a tool for putative AMR gene detection from submitted sequence data using the AMR detection models available in CARD.
 To generate prevalence data, RGI was used to analyze molecular sequence data available in NCBI Genomes for the World Health Organization’s priority pathogens, the ESKAPE pathogens, and additional pathogens of interest.
 For each of these pathogens, complete chromosome sequences, complete plasmid sequences, and whole genome shotgun (WGS) assemblies were analyzed individually by RGI.
 RGI results were then aggregated to calculate percent occurrence.
 For example, if 50 WGS assemblies were analyzed and blaNDM-1 was predicted by RGI in 40, the calculated prevalence would be 80%.
 Results are further categorized using the Antibiotic Resistance Ontology (ARO), e.g. "beta-lactam resistance protein", "antibiotic inactivation enzyme", etc.

 Prevalence data is available under both the Perfect and Strict paradigms of RGI, the former tracking perfect matches to the curated reference sequences and mutations in the CARD, while the latter detects previously unknown variants of known AMR genes, including secondary screen for key mutations, using detection models with curated similarity cut-offs to ensure the detected variant is likely a functional AMR gene.
 For more information, see the Resistance Gene Identifier.